 Article V. Chapter Committees

-[A Chapter may establish all, some or none of the following committees.

 Section 1.
-There shall be maintained at all times a Safety Committee, a Membership Committee and a Legislative/Lobbying Committee.
+A Legislative Committee, Safety Committee, and an Organizing Committee shall be maintained at all times.

 Section 2.
-All committees shall consist of at least two Chapter members, unless otherwise indicated by the Executive Board.
-The committee members shall be appointed for two-year terms by majority vote of the members of the Chapter Executive Board.
-The Committee Chairperson shall be designated by the Chapter President.
-All members of the committees shall participate on a voluntary basis.
+All committees shall consist of at least two Chapter members unless otherwise indicated by the Executive Board.
+The committee members shall be appointed for two-year terms by a majority vote of the members of the Chapter Executive Board.
+The Chapter President shall designate the Committee Chairperson.
+All members of the committees shall participate voluntarily.

 Section 3.
+Legislative Committee

+The Chapter Legislative/Lobbying Committee shall coordinate all legislative issues with the Regional Legislative Committee member and Regional Vice-Presidents (I,II, IV, V).
+The committee is responsible for establishing a grassroots lobbying network for letter writing, e-mail, telephone calls, faxes, site visits, etc., and increasing PASS PAC membership and participation.
+The committee shall ensure Chapter members know which lawmakers represent them, how those lawmakers are elected, and the legislative issues that affect them.
+The committee shall encourage Chapter members to elect incumbents and candidates who support issues affecting PASS members.
+Committee meetings shall be held not less than monthly when Congress is in session and not less than quarterly at other times.
+Meetings shall be open to all interested members in good standing.

+Section 4.
 Safety Committee

-The Safety Committee shall coordinate all safety issues with the SMO, Branch, Office, or Facility Safety Representative.
+The Safety Committee shall coordinate all safety issues with the District, Branch, Office, or Facility Safety Representative.
 Meetings of the committee shall be held not less than quarterly and shall be open to all interested members in good standing.

-Section 4.
-Membership Committee

-The Membership Committee is responsible for membership recruitment and retention, disseminating information to the membership and for fostering member involvement in Chapter interests and activities.
-Meetings of the committee shall be held not less than quarterly and shall be open to all interested members in good standing.

 Section 5.
-Legislative/Lobbying Committee
+Organizing Committee

-The Chapter Legislative/Lobbying Committee shall coordinate all legislative issues with the Regional Legislative Committee member and Regional Vice President.
-The committee is responsible for establishing grassroots lobbying network for letter writing, e-mail, telephone calls, faxes, site visits, etc. and increasing PASS PAC membership and participation.
-The committee shall insure Chapter members know which lawmakers represent them, how those

-lawmakers are elected and the legislative issues that affect them.
-The committee shall encourage Chapter members to elect incumbents and candidates who are supportive of issues that affect PASS members.
-Meetings of the committee shall be held not less than monthly when Congress is in session and not less than quarterly at other times.
-Meetings shall be open to all interested members in good standing.
+The Membership Committee is responsible for membership recruitment and retention, disseminating information to the membership, and for fostering member involvement in Chapter interests and activities.
+The committee meetings shall be held not less than quarterly and shall be open to all interested members in good standing.

-Section 7.
+Section 6.
 Special Committees

 Special committees shall be established by the Chapter Executive Board on an "as needed" basis.